Back to Blog

 We gave AI memory.
 It still makes the same mistakes.

-You can stuff a vector database with every conversation you've ever had.
-The AI will dutifully retrieve the most "similar" chunks when you ask a question.
-And then it will give you the same bad advice it gave you last month—the advice you explicitly told it was wrong.
+You can stuff a vector database with every conversation you've ever had, and the AI will dutifully retrieve the most "similar" chunks when you ask a question — then give you the same bad advice it gave you last month, the advice you explicitly told it was wrong.

 The Retrieval Trap